square/Ackbar/README.md

 The family of Swift assertions send trap signals when an assertion fails.
 We could implement a signal handler, but given the hairiness of dropping down to mach, combined with the churn that the Swift language is going through, we chose not to go this route at this time.
 There are [examples](http://www.cocoawithlove.com/blog/2016/02/02/partial-functions-part-two-catching-precondition-failures.html) of using a signal handler for this already though.

 ### Distribution Method
 We use CocoaPods for distribution because it makes getting the code into your project easy.
-However, in order for the testable assertions in AckbarAssertions to override Swift's assterions you must add `AckbarAssertions.swift` to the app and framework targets that you want to test.
+However, in order for the testable assertions in AckbarAssertions to override Swift's assterions you must add `Assertions.swift` to the app and framework targets that you want to test.
 Otherwise you would need to update your code to call `AckbarAssertions.assert` rather than just `assert`.

-If you choose to make explicit calls to `AckbarAssertions.assert` be aware that your crash reports may be affected.
-Many crash reporters rollup 'related' crashes bashed upon stack trace similarities, so 2 different crashes with `AckbarAssertions.assert` at the top of the stack trace will result in different crashes being rolled up into different instances of the same crash.
+If you choose to make explicit calls to `AckbarAssertions.assert` be aware that your crash report tool may be affected.
+Many crash reporters rollup 'related' crashes bashed upon stack trace similarities, so two different crashes with `AckbarAssertions.assert` at the top of the stack trace will result in different crashes being rolled up into different instances of the same crash.

 ## License
 [Apache License, Version 2.0](LICENSE)